Social Impact, January 2019

 A summative content analysis of community work reported by clubs across the League at the end of 2018 found that many of the projects termed ‘social justice’ read most easily as community service activities that touched on social justice themes.
 Though this is certainly a type of social impact, change and accountability seemed most heavily attached to planning that involved works over time.

-Below is programming that demonstrates as particularly impactful and that shows strong work from players, several clubs and significant efforts through the NFL Social Justice Initiative.
-Such work suggests a crucial component of the National Football League that strives to be responsive to player and community concerns about issues that compromise a universally just American experience.
+Below is programming that shows strong work from players, several clubs and efforts through the NFL Social Justice Initiative.
+Such work suggests a component of the National Football League that strives to be responsive to player and community concerns about issues that compromise a universally just American experience.